Msimbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello to this:
+script that changes the group owner to school for the file hello

--rwxr-x-wx